grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Captain Percy!"
 Cassandra was shouting now, "there's a torpedo in the water!
 They've fired at us!"

 "Stay calm Cassandra."
-Percy's kept her voice even.
+Percy kept her voice even.
 "This is important: has the torpedo acquired us?
 Is it pinging us?
 If so, we have to dive _now_.
 And if we dive, this plan is over."

 "I don't know Captain Percy!"